Soul Music (TV series): Critical reception

-Ratings: The Geeky Guide to Everything gave Soul Music a rating of 3.5 out of 5.
+The Geeky Guide to Everything gave Soul Music a rating of 3.5 out of 5.
 NeedCoffee gave it a rating of 3.5 out of 5.

-Adaption: FilmMonthly says Soul Music is the "first and better adaptation" of Pratchett's work by Acorn Films (the other one being Wyrd Sisters).
+FilmMonthly says Soul Music is the "first and better adaptation" of Pratchett's work by Acorn Films (the other one being Wyrd Sisters).

 It said that both adaptions would please fans of the Discworld franchise, even though certain content had to be left out due to time, resources, and the different medium - and also that in-jokes and recurring characters would be unfamiliar to newcomers.
 It concluded that Soul Music, unlike Wyrd Sisters, could be seen by both fans and non-fans.
 Alternatively, NeedCoffee noted that the story may not be for newcomers to the series.
 It also said "Soul Music is extremely faithful to the novel in this cartoon retelling," and commented on the revisions from the book, noting that the tone remained faithful to the Pratchett style.
-PopMatters suggested the reason Pratchett's works are rarely adapted to film is because "they don’t translate well into film".
-It said "oftentimes Pratchett’s clever language jokes [such as homonyms] are lost in the dialogue of the screen since the visual cue of the printed words is necessary to cotton on."
+PopMatters suggested the reason Pratchett's works are rarely adapted to film is because "they don't translate well into film".
+It said "oftentimes Pratchett's clever language jokes [such as homonyms] are lost in the dialogue of the screen since the visual cue of the printed words is necessary to cotton on."
 Rambles said the series "is fairly true to the novel", though adds it "fails to match Pratchett's wit and pacing."

-Animation: FilmMonthly added that while "the animation in these two tales has been roundly criticized for being below par [and crude]...it’s not as awful as some reviewers claim".
+FilmMonthly added that while "the animation in these two tales has been roundly criticized for being below par [and crude]...it's not as awful as some reviewers claim".
 The Geeky Guide to Everything said the animation reminded the site of Flight of Dragons, which works within the "overall sense of whimsy" of the show.
 NeedCoffee described the animation as "not that great", though complimented the character design.
 PopMatters said that both adaptions are watchable in half-hour chunks, but "when run back to back...the animation style becomes tedious very quickly".
 It said the 3D animated opening sequence has "slightly dated animation" of the opening sequence, and that the 2D animation has a "disappointing cartoonishness".
 Rambles described the animation as "mediocre" and a "half-hearted effort".

-Voice acting: The Geeky Guide to Everything noted that the casting of the voices were adequate and singled out Christopher Lee as Death as a "home run".
+The Geeky Guide to Everything noted that the casting of the voices were adequate and singled out Christopher Lee as Death as a "home run".
 NeedCoffee spoke highly of the choice of voice overs, especially Christopher Lee as Death, whose performance was described as "urbane, polite, and somewhat weary".
 Rambles described the choosing of Christopher Lee as the voice of Death as "a master stroke" and "perfect casting".
 Rambles said "Besides Lee, the vocal talents are adequate without being exceptional -- and the Liverpudlian accent sported by Glod the dwarf is a bit over the top."